naredula-jana/Jiny-Kernel/doc/benchmarks.md

 </table>

 ##### TODO's :
-With the below enhancements, the maximum throughput can be pushed further from the current maximum of 4.50 MPPS.
+With the below enhancements, the maximum throughput can be pushed further.

 1. Low cost or low latency Notification : using the following :Monitor/wait, pause loop, posted interrupts.
 2. Multi-queue with vhost-user: code is present, but need to test, this Depends on vhost-user mq support from qemu.
 3. Fast-switch between vm to vm using VMFUNC.
-Depends on VMFUNC support from qemu/kvm.
+Depends on VMFUNC support from qemu/kvm and cpu support.
 4. Making udp-client/server to run as High priority app, so that client,server  can process more pkts/sec. curently server is bottleneck in recving all the packets at the recving vm, it is getting dropped in the recv guest kernel itself.
-5. currently  USS  cannot receive more then 4.50 MPPS, USS need to improve further to forward more packets.
+5. currently USS is a single thread app,  USS need to improve further to forward more packets.

 ##### Summary of Tests: